PierreBlanchart/ModelSelection/sources/tests_tsensembler/README.md

-The tests below illustrate the performance of two classes of algorithms, DETS and ADE, implemented in the [Tsensembler](https://github.com/vcerqueira/tsensembler) package.
+The tests below allow to reproduce the performance scores obtained by the baselines, DETS and ADE, implemented in the [Tsensembler](https://github.com/vcerqueira/tsensembler) package.

-* Cerqueira, Vitor; Torgo, Luis; Oliveira, Mariana, and Bernhard Pfahringer.
-"Dynamic and Heterogeneous Ensembles for Time Series Forecasting."
-Data Science and Advanced Analytics (DSAA), 2017 IEEE International Conference on.
-IEEE, 2017.
-* Cerqueira, Vitor; Torgo, Luis; Pinto, Fabio; and Soares, Carlos.
-"Arbitrated Ensemble for Time Series Forecasting".
-Joint European Conference on Machine Learning and Knowledge Discovery in Databases.
-Springer International Publishing, 2017.

-To launch the following tests, the user needs to install our forked implementation of the Tsensembler package.
+To run the tests, the user needs to install our forked implementation of the Tsensembler package.
 ```r
 install.packages(pkgs="./tsensembler2/", repos=NULL)
 ```
-It requires the shell tool "[GNU parallel](https://www.gnu.org/software/parallel/)", and a big cluster.
-A single train and test run of a DETS model with 16 predictors takes about 6 hours on a 48 cores cluster node.
+The tests requires the shell tool "[GNU parallel](https://www.gnu.org/software/parallel/)".
+The tests below are computationally intensive : a single train and test run of a DETS model with 16 predictors takes about 7 hours on a 48 cores cluster node.

 The following steps then need to be followed in the right order :